TheKrystalShip/KGSM/README.md

 ## License

-KGSM © 2024 by Cristian Moraru is licensed under CC BY-NC 4.0.
-To view a copy of this license, visit [Creative Commons](https://creativecommons.org/licenses/by-nc/4.0/).
+KGSM is licensed under the terms of GPL-3.0, check the [LICENSE](LICENSE) file for more information.